 St. Mary’s Basilica is the veritable symbol of Kraków, which is a church from the 14th century.
 If you want to make a picture which would look like a real postcard from Kraków, this Church is a perfect one to be depicted on it.
 You will find lots of great angles to take photos of and for a nice perspective I recommend framing your image using the arches from the Cloth Hall.
-As impressive the exterior is, inside St. Mary’s Church is stunning as well!
+As impressive as the exterior is, the inside of St. Mary’s Church is stunning as well!
 From the streets, you can take different perspectives of St Mary’s Basilica.
 For example, Floriańska Street offers a very nice view of St. Mary’s Basilica.
 Also, you can take some amazing pics from Cafe Szał which is located on a terrace of the Cloth Hall in Krakow.
-I recommend you taking some photos by night, because it will look really magical.
+I recommend you take some photos at night because it will look really magical.

 3. Floriańska street

 Another beautiful photo location you should visit in Kraków is Floriańska, which is one of the most popular and charming streets in the city.
 It leads from the Florian Gate straight to the heart of the city – the Main Market Square.
 As I mentioned above, a really nice perspective for taking photos Of St Mary’s Church opens up from this street.
 Also, you can take photos of Florian Gate which is located at the end of the Street.
 From one side, Florianska Street reaches St. Mary’s Basilica on the Krakow Main Square.
 From the other side, through St. Florian’s Gate, it leads to the Church of St. Florian.
 It’s a great place to capture the city rush and its unique atmosphere.